sjoblomj/jorsys/content/formats/mpq/index.md

 ```
 00h: int32 BlockOffset   Offset of the beginning of the block, relative to the beginning of the archive.
 04h: int32 BlockSize     Size of the block in the archive.
 08h: int32 FileSize      Size of the file data stored in the block.
-Only valid if the block is a file; otherwiseg
+Only valid if the block is a file; otherwise
                          meaningless, and should be 0.
-If the file is compressed, this is the size of the uncompressedg
+If the file is compressed, this is the size of the uncompressed
                          file data.
 0Ch: int32 Flags         Bit mask of the flags for the block.
 The following values are conclusively identified:
-        80000000h        Block is a file, and follows the file data format; otherwise, block is free space or unused.g
+        80000000h        Block is a file, and follows the file data format; otherwise, block is free space or unused.
                          If the block is not a file, all other flags should be cleared, and FileSize should be 0.
         04000000h        File has checksums for each sector (explained in the File Data section).
 Ignored if file is not
                          compressed or imploded.
         02000000h        File is a deletion marker, indicating that the file no longer exists.
 This is used to allow
                          patch archives to delete files present in lower-priority archives in the search chain.
         01000000h        File is stored as a single unit, rather than split into sectors.
-        00020000h        The file's encryption key is adjusted by the block offset and file size (explained in detail in theg
+        00020000h        The file's encryption key is adjusted by the block offset and file size (explained in detail in the
                          File Data section).
 File must be encrypted.
         00010000h        File is encrypted.
         00000200h        File is compressed.
 File cannot be imploded.